alex-ball/bathslides/README.md

-In order for the documentation to be typeset correctly, you will need to have the image files `uob-logo-grey-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.pdf` (for DVI) somewhere TeX can find them.
+In order for the documentation to be typeset correctly, you will need to have the image files `uob-logo-grey-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.eps` (for DVI) somewhere TeX can find them.
 I recommend you place them in the same folder as `bathslides.dtx` while compiling the class and in the `tex/latex/bathslides` folder thereafter.